 On July 27, 2021, MCAP Acquisition Corporation, a Delaware corporation ("MCAP"), GRNT Merger Sub 1 LLC, a Delaware limited liability company ("Merger Sub 1"), GRNT Merger Sub 2 LLC, a Delaware limited liability company ("Merger Sub 2"), GRNT Merger Sub 3 LLC, a Delaware limited liability company ("Merger Sub 4" and together with Merger Sub 1, Merger Sub 2 and Merger Sub 3, the "Merger Sub Entities"), H.I.G.
 Growth-AdTheorent Intermediate, LLC, a Delaware limited liability company (the "Blocker"), H.I.G.
-Growth-AdTheorent, LLC, a Delaware limited liability company (the "Blocker Member"), and AdTheorent Holding Company, LLC, a Delaware limited liability company ("AdTheorent"), entered into a business combination agreement (the "BCA" or the "Business Combination Agreement") pursuant to which, among other things, (i) Merger Sub 1 will merge with and into the Blocker, with the Blocker surviving such merger as a wholly owned subsidiary of MCAP, (ii) immediately thereafter and pursuant to an integrated plan, the Blocker will merge with and into Merger Sub 2, with Merger Sub 2 surviving such merger as a wholly owned subsidiary of MCAP, (iii) immediately thereafter, Merger Sub 3 will merge with and into AdTheorent, with AdTheorent surviving such merger as a wholly owned subsidiary of MCAP and (iv) immediately thereafter and pursuant to an integrated plan, AdTheorent will merge with and into Merger Sub 4, with Merger Sub 4 surviving such merger as a wholly owned subsidiary of MCAP.
+Growth-AdTheorent, LLC, a Delaware limited liability company (the "Blocker"), and AdTheorent, LLC, a Delaware limited liability company (the "Blocker Member"), and AdTheorent Holding Company, LLC, a Delaware limited liability company ("AdTheorent"), entered into a business combination agreement (the "BCA" or the "Business Combination Agreement") pursuant to which, among other things, (i) Merger Sub 1 will merge with and into the Blocker, with the Blocker surviving such merger as a wholly owned subsidiary of MCAP, (ii) immediately thereafter and pursuant to an integrated plan, the Blocker will merge with and into AdTheorent, with AdTheorent surviving such merger as a wholly owned subsidiary of MCAP, (iii) immediately thereafter and pursuant to an integrated plan, AdTheorent surviving such merger as a wholly owned subsidiary of MCAP and (iv) immediately thereafter and pursuant to an integrated plan, AdTheorent will merge with and into Merger Sub 4, with Merger Sub 4 surviving such merger as a wholly owned subsidiary of MCAP.
 The transaction is structured as four mergers, collectively with the other transactions described in the Business Combination Agreement, the "Business Combination."